top of page

 Don't worry about the little things, it will be the best day ever - you are sharing this with your nearest and dearest!
 There are lots of tipis and advice from our couples too here on our tipi weddings page here and also on our tipi blog posts.

 We do not set up tipis in the winter season, however we can hire out our interior furnishings during this period which runs from October - Mid April, especially if you have having a wedding in a barn, manor house or village hall.
 Visit our winter season wedding page hire here to fine out more.
-Our summer tipi season begins in April and runs until the end of September.
+Our summer tipi season begins in April and runs until early October.

 One giant hat tipi - The diameter is 11 metres, but we will need additional space around for construction.